 Virtual technology has a myriad of applications to benefit aging seniors.
 In senior living facilities it can augment staffing issues and still provide 24-hour monitoring and oversight.
 It can also make aging in place strategies for seniors much safer, particularly for those seniors in rural communities.

-If you have any questions or would like to discuss care planning options for you or a loved one, please contact us for a consultation.
+If you want to discuss care planning options for you or a loved one, please contact us for a consultation.
+We have two locations in Tampa and St. Petersburg for your convenience and are ready to meet you!